The Gospel is Free

 _”In whom we have boldness and access with confidence by the faith of him.”_

-Justification grants us access to God.
-We no longer have to fear judgment but can come boldly into God’s presence through faith in Jesus.
+Justification grants us access to Elohim.
+We no longer have to fear judgment but can come boldly into Elohim’s presence through faith in Jesus.

 IV.
 The Relationship Between Justification and Sanctification